UO-SCRUMthing/WhatsThatWeirdThingOverThere/README.md

 npm install
 ```

 The repo is missing the `adminSecrets.js` file with connection credentials to the mongoDB database hosted on mLab.
-The file also holds the credentials file for the gmail account used by `nodemailer` to send out notification emails when a WISP is first responded to.
+The file also holds the credentials file for the gmail account used by `nodemailer` to send out notification emails.
 The required file has to expose variables called `MONGO_USER_NAME`, `MONGO_PASSWORD`, `GMAIL_ADDRESS`, and `GMAIL_PASSWORD`.

-__Create a file in the root directory like:__
+__Create a `adminSecrets.js` file in the root directory like:__
 ```
 exports.MONGO_USER_NAME = <username>;
 exports.MONGO_PASSWORD = <password>;